-Great appreciation goes to my friends whom have been helping each other and sharing their opinion.
+Last but not least, great appreciation goes to my friends Nazira Bt Talib, Wan Hairani Bt Wan Na'aman and Zul Aida Bt Ibrahim whose have been helping me and sharing their opinion.
 I am grateful to the librarian of University Malaysia Pahang for guiding use to look for information.
-My heartfelt gratitude also goes to University Malaysia Pahang for providing us chances and also all the facilities.
+My heartfelt gratitude also goes to University Malaysia Pahang for providing us chance and also all the facilities